Methods

 Returns:

-are the same value
+true if first and second are the same value

 after lower casing and trimming.